jayantjalta/Building-a-model-to-predict-whether-a-customer-would-be-interested-in-Vehicle-Insurance/README.md

-# Building a model to predict whether a customer would be interested in Vehicle Insurance.(IN PROGRESS :-))
+# Building a model to predict whether an existing customer would be interested in Vehicle Insurance.(IN PROGRESS :-))